PokeAPI/pokepy/docs/usage.md

 * [get_type](https://pokeapi.co/docs/v2.html/#types)
 * [get_language](https://pokeapi.co/docs/v2.html/#languages)

-Each method returns an object containing as many python attributes as there are named attributes.
+Each method returns an object containing as many python attributes as there are named attributes in the respective PokéAPI resource.
-Please refer to the [PokéAPI documentation](https://pokeapi.co/docs/v2.html/) for more information on what each of these methods returns, its description and type.
+Please refer to the [PokéAPI documentation](https://pokeapi.co/docs/v2.html/) for more information on what each of these methods returns, its description and types.

 Then you can start grabbing stuff from the API:
 ```python